SiliconLabs/wifi_combo_applications/iot-pa-wifi-firmware_update_via_bootloader/readme.md

 # Firmware update via bootloader

-## Description
+## Purpose

+Whenever an RS9116W module is initially powered on, bootloader is the first piece of code which gets loaded on to the system.

+The RS9116W's firmware can be updated over the air through remote servers or via the bootloader.
+Firmware update over the air requires the presence of valid firmware in the module.
+At times, the corrupted firmware might be loaded on to RS9116W or valid firmware might not be present in RS9116W.
+In such a case, the RS9116W's firmware can be updated via bootloader.

-This example application demonstrates the procedure to update the firmware via bootloader.
+This example demonstrates how the host MCU and the RS9116W's bootloader interact with each other through SPI interface to upgrade the firmware to the latest/desired version.
-In this application, the firmware file is stored either in an SD card or in a buffer in the application.
+As per this application, the firmware file can be stored in a microSD card or internal flash of host MCU.

 ## Prerequisites

 For this lab, you will need the following:

 ### Hardware Requirements